Social Media Marketing Trends 2026: Content That Actually Works

 2026 Audience behavior: What’s changed

-So before we jump in, there’s one thing we’ve got to agree on.
-Internet behavior shifts every single year.
+So before we jump in, there’s one thing we’ve got to agree on: internet behaviour shifts every single year.
 What worked last year can feel outdated fast.
-So before we go deeper, let’s quickly look at the behavior shifts we saw throughout 2025, and why they matter heading into 2026.
+Before we get into the social media marketing trends for 2026, let’s look at the behaviour shifts behind them — what we saw throughout 2025, and why they matter heading into 2026.

 First, let’s talk about how people actually interact with brands.
 In 2026, AdAge found that the top 3 ways audiences engage with a brand are: